‘Leave It at the Door’: Controlling Emotions in the Dental Workplace

 Here are a few steps to consider when struggling with life during work hours:

-Compartmentalization: Compartmentalization is known as a defense mechanism, and, when used mindlessly or excessively, it can lead to unhealthy avoidant behaviors.
+Compartmentalization: Compartmentalization is known as a defense mechanism, and when used mindlessly or excessively, it can lead to unhealthy avoidant behaviors.
 When used intentionally, it can be called on temporarily in a healthy way to manage the day.
-Sometimes in moments of crisis, we have to put our feelings in a compartment with the intention to address them later.
+Sometimes, in moments of crisis, we have to put our feelings in a compartment with the intention of addressing them later.
 During a busy day of patients, this may be required to survive the emotional labor of the patient load.
 Give yourself permission to set it aside and make a silent promise that you will nurture those needs at the end of the day.

 Ground, Feel, Breathe: When we are in an emotional crisis, and the “show must go on,” there is power in getting present and breathing.
 Here is how it works:

-3. Breathe ─ Find a simple and short breathing technique that will settle your sympathetic nervous system.
-My favorite is belly breathing three seconds in and five seconds out.
+3. Breathe: Find a simple and short breathing technique that will settle your sympathetic nervous system.
+My favorite is belly breathing, three seconds in and five seconds out.
 I gently let my belly rise with air for three seconds and then let it fall for five seconds.
-The most important part of this exercise is that the breaths are always into the belly (not the chest) and the exhale is longer than the inhale.
+The most important part of this exercise is that the breaths are always in the belly (not the chest), and the exhale is longer than the inhale.
 This can help you gain control of your heart rate and respiratory rate.
 The best part of this simple exercise is that it is free, and no one has to know you are doing it.

 Life can often throw us curveballs.
 When we least expect it, we can be hit square in the face with trauma, stress, and crisis.
 Finding a balance between the energy we expel in patient care and caring for ourselves can feel overwhelming some days.
 Stop and think through what you need, ask for what you need, and practice self-care.
 Some things are impossible to “leave at the door” and require extra effort or care to carry through the day.
 After all, we are all human.